How To Paint A Nutcracker To Match Your Color Scheme

 When I saw this plain white nutcracker, it immediately set the wheels in motion.
 I couldn’t resist creating my own version!

-Choosing Colors To Paint Your Nutcracker
+Choosing Colors To Paint a Nutcracker

 The colors I used to paint this nutcracker perfectly reflect our home’s color palette – white, dark blue, light blue, a hint of green, and a dash of gold!